-One of our customers accounted for 19% of revenue during the year ended December 31, 2019.
-No customers accounted for more than 10% of revenue during the year ended December 31, 2020.
-Three of our customers accounted for 20%, 18%, and 11% of accounts receivable at December 31, 2019, respectively.
-Two of our customers accounted for 22% and 13% of accounts receivable at December 31, 2020, respectively.
+No customers accounted for more than 10% of revenue during the nine months ended September 30, 2021 and 2020, and year ended December 31, 2020.
+No customer accounted for more than 10% of accounts receivable at September 30, 2021.
+Two of our customers accounted for 22% and 13% of accounts receivable at December 31, 2020.
 While we believe this concentration is primarily attributable to our limited history of commercial operations, until we are able to achieve broader market acceptance of our AquaBeam Robotic System and Aquablation therapy, we may face risks associated with a more concentrated customer base.
 There are risks whenever a significant percentage of revenue is concentrated with a limited number of customers.
 For example, revenue from these customers may fluctuate from time to time based on these customers' business needs, the timing of which may be affected by market conditions or other facts outside of our control.
 These customers could also potentially pressure us to reduce the prices we charge for our single-use disposable handpieces, which could have an adverse effect on our margins and financial position and could negatively affect our revenue and results of operations.
 If any of our largest customers terminates its relationship with us, such termination could negatively affect our revenues and results of operations.